 - You can simply eat them rather than putting them on your scalp, which allows your body to absorb these nutrients better.
 So, you can instead take fatty acid supplements such as daily capsules to benefit from these as much as possible.

 ⚠️ Reminder that raw onion juice is very acidic and can harm your scalp and hair.
-Therefore, we suggest you use products that contain this natural ingredient instead.
+Therefore, I suggest you use products that contain this natural ingredient instead.

 Thanks to its easy access and practical use, onion extract has been among the most used natural methods for treating hair loss since ancient times.
 It is a reliable remedy because onion contains many good properties that directly affect your hair’s health, such as amino acids, vitamins, enzymes, magnesium, and even Keratin.
 By starting with Keratin, all these ingredients are so effective that they have their products, and onion extract contains them all at once under its juice which heavily promotes hair growth, as supported by studies.

 Although studies show that onion extract thoroughly supports hair density and increases hair growth, using it directly on your scalp (instead of consuming it) is heavily dangerous and harmful due to its acidic nature.
-Therefore, we suggest certain products such as onion extract-containing shampoo.
+Therefore, I suggest certain products, such as onion extract-containing shampoo.
 According to a study, this shampoo product nourishes hair follicles, promotes hair growth, and prevents dryness by moisturizing the scalp.

 If you plan on using this shampoo, the same study suggests applying it to your scalp and keeping it there for 5 minutes before washing it off for the best results.